ibm-cloud-docs/pattern-classic-edge-gateway/networking-design.md

 For more information, see [{{site.data.keyword.dl_short}} Connect locations and providers](/docs/dl?topic=dl-locations#connect-locations).

-## Load Balancing
+## Load balancing
 {: #load-balancing}

-Review the three types of load balancing.
+There are three load balancing options load balancing options that differ based on your use case.

 ### Local Load balancing
 {: #local-load-balancing}

 Load balancing is the process of distributing network traffic efficiently among multiple servers within a single region to optimize and ensure application availability to meet specific service level requirements.

-Considerations Include:
+Considerations include:

 - Layer-4 load balancing for HTTP, HTTPS, and TCP traffic: Distributes traffic based on IP addresses, ports, and basic metrics like packet arrival time.
 Works well for simple traffic but lacks deeper application understanding.
 - Advanced Layer-7 load balancing for HTTP and HTTPS traffic: Analyzes the deeper aspects like URLs, headers, and user data.
 Offers granular routing based on the content, user needs, and server capabilities.
 Ideal for complex applications.